MikeG621/ImageFormat-Act/Readme.txt

 ==========
 Copyright Information

-Copyright (C) Michael Gaisser, 2009-2012
+Copyright (C) Michael Gaisser, 2009-2023
 This library file and related files are licensed under the Mozilla Public License v2.0 or later.
-See MPL.txt for further details.
+See License.txt for further details.

 "Star Wars" and related items are trademarks of LucasFilm Ltd and LucasArts Entertainment Co.